-Exchange Traded Funds and Other Similar Instruments

-Shares of ETFs and other similar instruments may be purchased by the Fund.
+Exchange Traded Funds and Other Similar Instruments (not applicable to the Fixed-Income Funds except ALPS | Smith Credit Opportunities Fund) Shares of ETFs and other similar instruments may be purchased by the Fund.
 Generally, an ETF is an investment company that is registered under the 1940 Act that holds a portfolio of securities designed to track the performance of a particular index or index segment.
-Similar instruments, used by pools that are not investment companies, offer similar characteristics and may be designed to track the performance of an index or basket of securities of companies engaged in a particular market or sector.
+Instruments that are similar to ETFs represent beneficial ownership interests in specific "baskets" of stocks of companies within a particular industry sector or group.
+These securities may also be exchange traded, but unlike ETFs, the issuers of these securities are not registered as investment companies.
 ETFs sell and redeem their shares at net asset value in large blocks (typically 50,000 of its shares) called "creation units."
 Shares representing fractional interests in these creation units are listed for trading on national securities exchanges and can be purchased and sold in the secondary market in lots of any size at any time during the trading day.

 Investments in ETFs and other similar instruments involve certain inherent risks generally associated with investments in a broadly-based portfolio of stocks including: (i) risks that the general level of stock prices may decline, thereby adversely affecting the value of each unit of the ETF or other instrument; (ii) an ETF may not fully replicate the performance of its benchmark index because of temporary unavailability of certain index securities in the secondary market or discrepancies between the ETF and the index with respect to the weightings of securities or number of stocks held; (iii) an ETF may also be adversely affected by the performance of the specific index, market sector or group of industries on which it is based; and (iv) an ETF may not track an index as well as a traditional index mutual fund because ETFs are valued by the market and, therefore, there may be a difference between the market value and the ETF's net asset value.
-The Fund may both purchase and effect short sales of shares of ETFs and may also purchase and sell options on shares of ETFs.
+Each Fund may both purchase and effect short sales of shares of ETFs and may also purchase and sell options on shares of ETFs.
 These investments may be used for hedging purposes or to seek to increase total return (which is considered a speculative activity).